juice-shop/pwning-juice-shop/part3/contribution.md

 The following sections describe in detail the most important rules and processes when contributing to the OWASP Juice Shop project.

+## Tips for newcomers

+If you are new to application development - particularly with Angular.js and Express.js - it is recommended to read the [Codebase 101](codebase.md) to get an overview what belongs where.
+It will lower the entry barrier for you significantly.

 ## Version control

 The project uses `git` as its version control system and GitHub as the